sehilnlf/EnglishErrorCorrectionApp/README.md

 # English-Grammar-Correction-App
 [Ongoing]
-English Error Correction tool using transformers model: **facebook/bart-large** to correct grammar error. **Re and difflib** is to correct typing error.
+English Error Correction tool using transformers model: **facebook/bart-large** to correct grammar error. **Re and difflib library** is to correct typing error.

 ### Inference